3ofcoins/jetpack/README.md

 -------------

 Jetpack is developed and tested on an up-to-date FreeBSD 10.1 system, and compiled with Go 1.4.
+Earlier FreeBSD releases are not supported.

 Getting Started
 ---------------

 ### Configuring the system

-First, build JetPack and install it system-wide or in-place.
+First, build Jetpack and install it system-wide or in-place.
 The `INSTALL.md` document contains the installation instructions.

-You will obviously need a ZFS pool for the files.
-By default, JetPack uses `zroot/jetpack` dataset mounted at `/var/jetpack`.
-These settings can be changed in the `jetpack.conf` file.
+You will obviously need a ZFS pool for Jetpack's datasets.
+By default, Jetpack will create a `zroot/jetpack` dataset and mount it at `/var/jetpack`.
+If your zpool is not named _zroot_, or if you prefer different locations, these defaults can be modified in the `jetpack.conf` file.

 You will also need a network interface that the jails will use, and this interface should have Internet access.
-By default, Jetpack uses `lo1` is used, but this can be changed in the `jetpack.conf` file.
+By default, Jetpack uses `lo1`, but this can be changed in the `jetpack.conf` file.
 To create the interface, run the following command as root:

     ifconfig lo1 create inet 172.23.0.1/16